project management · Mar 7, 2025

 What are the features of a collaborative culture?

-The seven core features are open communication, shared goals, mutual trust and respect, leadership support, cross-functional teamwork, the right tools, and a recognition system.
-Netflix, Google, Pixar, Tesla, and LinkedIn each exemplify one or more.
+The seven core features are open communication, shared goals, mutual trust and respect, leadership support, cross-functional teamwork, constructive conflict, and a recognition system.
+Netflix, Patagonia, Southwest Airlines, Tesla, and LinkedIn each exemplify one or more.

 What are the main challenges to building a collaborative culture?